SylviaOne/Repo-hub/README.md

-## How do you teach a kid to climb stairs?
-There is a step by step guide.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.